FMSoftCN/hybridos/docs/HYBRIDOS-SPEC-0001.md

 ## A Sample

-In this section, we provide a sample to show how the HybridOS View Markup Language work.
+In this section, we provide a sample to show how the HybridOS View Markup Language works.
 In this sample, we show a user list with avatars and user names.
 When you clicked on a user item, the app will show the detailed information of the user.